w3c/ServiceWorker/explainer.md

   * You can mix origins, but it might redirect.
 Consider a request from `example.com/index.html` to `example.com/assets/v1/script.js`.
 A `fetch` event listener that calls `e.respondWith(caches.match('http://cdn.com/script.js'))` may upset some expectations.
 From the perspective of the page, this response will be treated as a redirect to whatever the original URL of the response body was.
 Scripts that interrogate the final state of the page wil see the redirected URL as the `src`, not the original one.
 The reason for this is that it would otherwise be possible for a page to co-operate with a ServiceWorker to defeat cross-origin restrictions, leaking data that other origins were counting on the browser to protect.
   * CORS does what CORS does.
 The body of a cross-origin response served with CORS headers won't be readable from a `fetch` (this restriction might be lifted later), but when sent to a document, the CORS headers will be replayed and the document will be able to do anything CORS would have allowed with the content.
-  * There's no harm in responding to a cross-origin request with a `new BasicResponse()` that you create out of thin air.
+  * There's no harm in responding to a cross-origin request with a `new Response()` that you create out of thin air.
 Since the document in question is the thing that's at risk, and since the other APIs available to you won't allow you undue access to cross-origin response bodies, you can pretend you're any other origin -- so long as the only person you're fooling is yourself.

 ## Conclusions